DataStax-Examples/linq-csharp/README.md

 * UpdateOperations - This contains the update operations you can perform in LINQ
 * DeleteOperations - This contains the delete operations you can perform in LINQ

 This sample shows the most common patterns used with the LINQ Method syntax.
 The same functions are also available using the Query syntax.
 This is not an exhaustive example of the features and configuration options available within the driver.
-For a complete listing of the features and configuration options please check the documentation [here](https://docs.datastax.com/en/developer/csharp-driver/3.12/features/components/linq/).
+For a complete listing of the features and configuration options please check the documentation [here](https://docs.datastax.com/en/developer/csharp-driver/latest/features/components/linq/).

 ## Setup and Running

 ### Prerequisites
 * .NET Core 2.1 ( [download](https://dotnet.microsoft.com/download) )
-* A Cassandra cluster
+* A Cassandra cluster is running and accessible through the contacts points

 **Note** This application defaults to connecting to a cluster on localhost.
-These parameters can be changed on line 28 of Program.cs.
+This can be changed in [Program.cs](Program.cs) by modifying the following to your settings.

+`Cassandra.Cluster.Builder().AddContactPoint("127.0.0.1").Build();`

 ### Running
 To run this application use the following command: